Be sure to visit these pages for more goodies:

 Singers: Please see the Details about Rehearsals

-Membership in the Binghamton Downtown Singers is volunteer-based, open to all members of our region, and participation is not contingent upon audition.
-We are non-profit and rely on donations and grants to cover our performances--not ticket sales.
+Membership in the Binghamton Downtown Singers, Inc. is volunteer-based, open to all members of our region, and participation is not contingent upon audition.
+We are non-profit and rely principally on donations and grants to cover our performances.

 Funding is provided in part by a project grant from Broome County Arts Council’s “United Cultural Fund” and public funds administered by the Chenango Arts Council’s Decentralization Program, a re-grant program of the NYS Council on the Arts, with support from Governor Cuomo and the NYS Legislature.
 Additional support for Broome County provided by the Stewart W. & Willma C. Hoyt Foundation.